6 key benefits of machine learning for business

 Error reduction

 The machine only understands accuracy.
 Once given good instructions, the machine follows them precisely.
 It means that “human factor” errors could disappear from your automated processes.
-A proper ML algorithm will free your employees from repetitive and dull tasks.
+A proper machine learning algorithm will free your employees from repetitive and dull tasks.
 Those tasks will go to the background as they won’t require human involvement, at least a significant one.

 Automation